A General Theory of the Stochastic Linear Bandit and Its Applications

 \subsection{Grouped linear bandit}

-Here we focus on improving our previous regret bounds for a family of sub-problems.
-Although these improvements are mainly motivated by the special case of the $k$-armed contextual bandit problem, we formulate a slightly more general case which we will refer to as \emph{grouped linear bandit.} \begin{defn}[Grouped linear bandit] Let $k$ and $d$ be two integers and let $(\GroupSpace_j)_{j=1}^k$ be a sequence of $d$-dimensional subspaces of $\IR^{kd}$ such that each vector $v\in\IR^{kd}$ can be uniquely decomposed as $v=\sum_{j=1}^kz_j$ where $z_j\in\GroupSpace_j$, i.e., $\IR^{kd}=\GroupSpace_1\Orthsum\GroupSpace_2\Orthsum\cdots\Orthsum\GroupSpace_k$.
-Then, a \emph{grouped linear bandit} (GLB) problem simply refers to a linear bandit problem in which $\ArmDomain\subseteq\bigcup_{j=1}^k\GroupSpace_j$. \end{defn} As mentioned before, the GLB formulation is meant to capture the structure in the contextual setting.
-In fact, a $k$-armed $d$-dimensional contextual bandit problem can be modeled as a $kd$-dimensional linear bandit (see \cite{abbasi-yadkori2012online} for explanation of this reduction).
-However, GLB problem also includes the original linear bandit problem if we assume $k=1$.
-Notice that in a GLB problem we also have $\Param\in\IR^{kd}$ which in turn implies that the number of parameters is $kd$ (rather than $d$).
+Here we focus on improving our previous regret bounds for a family of subproblems.
+Although these improvements are mainly motivated by the special case of the $k$-armed contextual bandit, we formulate a slightly more general case of the stochastic linear bandit which we will refer to as the \emph{grouped linear bandit.} \begin{defn}[Grouped linear bandit] Let $k$ and $d$ be two integers and let $(\GroupSpace_j)_{j=1}^k$ be a sequence of $d$-dimensional subspaces of $\IR^{kd}$ such that each vector $v\in\IR^{kd}$ can be uniquely decomposed to $v=\sum_{j=1}^kz_j$, where $z_j\in\GroupSpace_j$, i.e., $\IR^{kd}=\GroupSpace_1\Orthsum\GroupSpace_2\Orthsum\cdots\Orthsum\GroupSpace_k$.
+Then, a \emph{grouped linear bandit} (GLB) problem simply refers to a linear bandit problem in which $\ArmDomain\subseteq\bigcup_{j=1}^k\GroupSpace_j$. \end{defn} As mentioned above, the GLB formulation is meant to capture the specific structure in the contextual setting.
+In fact, a $k$-armed $d$-dimensional contextual bandit problem can be modeled as a $kd$-dimensional linear bandit one, as discussed by \cite{abbasi-yadkori2012online}.
+However, the GLB problem also includes the original linear bandit problem if we assume that $k=1$.
+Notice that in the GLB problem we also have $\Param\in\IR^{kd}$, which in turn implies that the number of parameters is $kd$ (rather than $d$).
 Therefore, our previous problem-independent regret bounds from \cref{sec:examples} would be $\Order{kd\sqrt{T}}$ for this $kd$-dimensional problem.
 As we will see shortly, this bound can be tightened by a factor of $\sqrt{k}$ to $\Order{d\log(T)\sqrt{kT}}$.